-The lecture portion of this course will be completely online through Canvas the Learning Management System used by SJSU.
-The lab portion of the course will have both in-person and online components.
-Class content, readings, video lectures, assessments, activities, and exams will be organized into Modules by topic.
+Due to the ongoing COVID-19 pandemic, this course will be completed partly online through Canvas (the Learning Management System used by SJSU) and Zoom, and partly through in-person class meetings.
+Class content, readings, video lectures, assessments, and activities will be organized into Modules by topic.
 The course is designed to expand and grow with each Module, and many sections will refer back to previous Modules.
 Complete the tasks in the order presented to get the most out of the course.

-While most of the material can be done at a time of your choosing, there are specific due dates for activities, assessments, discussions, and exams.
-You must complete these components at the due date and time.
+While some of the material can be done at a time of your choosing, there are specific due dates for activities, assessments, discussions, and exams.
+You must complete these components by the due date and time.
 Late work is not accepted.
-Additionally, there will be required Zoom meetings roughly every other week for lecture, and in-person and/or Zoom lab meetings every week.
+Additionally, there will be required class meetings every week; these may be held via Zoom or in-person.
 All meetings (Zoom and in-person) will be during our scheduled class time.
-Exact dates are provided in the Course Schedule.
+Exact dates and modalities are provided in the Course Schedule.
+Class meetings will consist of a mix of instructor-led lectures, student-led seminars, discussions, and activities.